Speak the truth in love

 If you use your sentence variations correctly, you’ll be able to get rid of those pesky “to be” words.

-This sentence needs just a bit more description.
+This sentence could use just a bit more description.

 You have the beginnings of a strong essay.
-Now you can work on development of _____ (facts, details, etc.)
+Can you support this main point with another fact?

 So before you correct your child’s next composition, prepare yourself to speak the truth in love: First, pray that the teaching of kindness would be on your tongue.
 Next, sweeten your lips with honey from the Word.
 Then you’ll be ready to drench your budding writers in honest praise, correct them in a spirit of love, and watch them begin to soften toward writing.